buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/debian-ubuntu/debian-ubuntu.md

 ```bash
 $ ansible-playbook playbook.yml -t tyk-pro -t redis -t mongodb
 ```
+**ADD SQL**

 You can choose to not install Redis or MongoDB by removing the `-t redis` or `-t mongodb` respectively.
-However Redis and MongoDB are a requirment and need to be installed for the Tyk Pro to run.
+However Redis and MongoDB/SQL are a requirement and need to be installed for the Tyk Pro installation to run.

+**ADD SQL**

 ## Supported Distributions
 | Distribution | Version | Supported |